beaverbuilder/documentation/docs/assistant/cloud/libraries/delete-library.md

 ## Delete an Assistant Pro Library from the Assistant Plugin

-To delete a library from the Assistant Plugin, select the library you’d like to delete, then from the bottom of the settings window, select Delete This Library.
+To delete a library:

+1. In Assistant Pro Cloud, select the library you want to delete.
+1. Click **Delete this library** below the settings.

 <img src="https://plchldr.co/i/800x300?&bg=f6f6f6&fc=656565&text=Placeholder" />